Tudat/tudat/_sources/installation/troubleshooting/installationErrors.rst.txt

    2. Verify settings:

       - Generator:
-         - Unix Makefiles on Linux or Mac OS X
+         - Unix Makefiles on Linux or macOS
          - MinGW Makefiles on Windows
       - Extra generator: CodeBlocks
       - Device type: Desktop
       - Compiler C/C++
       - MinGW >= 7.3.0
-         - GCC or Clang on Linux or Mac OS X
+      - GCC or Clang on Linux or macOS
       - C compiler should be non-empty, it is needed for certain libraries.

    It should look like: